cb109/wotlk-export-auctions/README.md

 A commandline utility to export WoW auction house data to JSON.

+The idea is to make the information visible in the auction house available for external clients.

 ## Motivation

 The auction house simulates a market with real supply-and-demand mechanisms, because it is entirely driven by real people.
 Analyzing the current supply to be able to make informed decisions about when to buy and when to sell is an appealing task, but it needs data: The exported data from this script can be used to feed custom clients that help with this.